What Is a Practicum? Definition, Benefits, and Examples

 4. Social Work Practicum

-Students work with community organizations, handling case studies and client support under guidance.
+Students either work with community organizations, and they manage case studies and client support under supervision.

 What Is a Practicum Exam?